oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 3.9
+-- Version: 4.0
--- Description: Replaces the complex `program_details` jsonb field -- with distinct `text` fields for each program's image URL to -- simplify management in the admin settings panel.
+-- Description: Adds multiple text fields for homepage hero images, -- a welcome section, and a dynamic 'Why Choose Us' section to -- the app_settings table.
 -- ==================================================================

 -- Drop tables in reverse order of dependency to avoid errors